UniMath/agda-unimath/src/structured-types/finite-multiplication-magmas.lagda.md

----
-title: Finite multiplication in magmas
+#  Finite multiplication in magmas
----

 ```agda
 module structured-types.finite-multiplication-magmas where